DanmealWork/danmealwork.github.io/qualifications.md

 ---

 **University of Central Lancashire**
-* Master of Engineering - MEng, Aerospace, Aeronautical and Astronautical Engineering (In Progress)
+* Master of Engineering - MEng, Aerospace, Aeronautical and Astronautical Engineering (2:1)

 **Winstanley College - A Levels**
 * Mathematics - A